Carlos Ferrero

-His predecessor was Beatriz Merino, who resigned on October 15, 2003 at the request of President Alejandro Toledo.
+His predecessor was Beatriz Merino, who resigned on 15 October 2003 at the request of President Alejandro Toledo.

-Biography
+Background and education

-He was born on February 7, 1941.
+Ferrero was born on 7 February 1941.
 Son of the agronomist Alfredo Ferrero Rebagliati and Adelina Costa Elice, he was born in Lima in 1941, a few days later his family moved to Pisco, Ica.
 He returned to Lima, where he completed his initial studies at the Immaculate Heart School, and then finished high school at the Santa María Marianistas School.

 His uncle, Raúl Ferrero Rebagliati, was President of the Council of Ministers and Minister of Foreign Affairs.
 His brother, lawyer and diplomat Eduardo Ferrero Costa, was Chancellor during Alberto Fujimori's second government.

 His higher studies were carried out at the Pontifical Catholic University of Peru, which he entered in 1959.
 At that university he graduated with a Bachelor of Arts (1964) and Law (1966).
 He also studied at the Center for Higher Military Studies.
 During his university days he was a member of the Christian Social Student Front.